cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **ProductId** - String - ProductId of the SKU being purchased.

 - **SessionID** - GUID to connect events by session

+### Office.Apple.Licensing.CPCPrivacyConsentViewDismissed

+This event is triggered when Privacy Consent View is dismissed by the user.
+The Privacy Consent View is displayed in countries where users' consent is required for showing upsell screens to them.
+This telemetry will help us understand the actions users take when they encounter this screen.

+The following fields are collected:

+- **Action** – The action that the user took to dismiss the Privacy Consent screen.
+It can be either Accept or Decline or none based on user action.

+### Office.Apple.Licensing.CPCPrivacyConsentViewVisible

+This event is triggered when Privacy Consent View is shown to users.
+The Privacy Consent View is displayed in countries where users' consent is required for showing upsell screens to them.
+This telemetry will help us understand if the consent is being shown in such countries.

+The following fields are collected:

+- None

 ### Office.Privacy.UnifiedConsent.API.ConsentGetFailed